dkchcl/DevOps/Notes/Azure/AzureResourceGroup.md

 ## Azure Resource Group Creation --

-**Objective:** This assignment will help you understand how to create an Azure Resource Group using both the Azure Portal and Azure CLI.
-By the end of this exercise, you should be comfortable working with Azure Resource Groups through different methods.
+**Objective:** A resource group is a logical container for Azure resources. we will understand how to create an Azure Resource Group using both the Azure Portal and Azure CLI.
+By the end of this exercise, we could be comfortable working with Azure Resource Groups through different methods.

 ### 1: Create a Resource Group Using Azure Portal